 - Build trust between teams in a distributed work environment.

 Agile development teams thrive in an environment that promotes autonomy, trust, and flexibility.
 Project involvement plays a key role in offshore team – if people do not feel their contribution to the overall project success, the potential of the team falls.
 Teams that are simply given requirements to “code up” have much less motivation and involvement.
 It is important to make the offshore team feel like a partner, help team members understand the business context and create a sense of purpose to achieve a high level of engagement in the project.

 - Minimize the friction in setting up the development environment

 There is no standard development practice that allows effective collaboration across time zones and locations.
 The only way to find the best available set of processes and tools for the particular project and team.

 Distributed teams rely more heavily on processes and tools.
 The project lead should provide the team with direction and guidance, and ensure the team has the right tools in place to do their best work and focus on delivering value for the customers and the business.

 - Create guidelines for effective work

 Offshore development teams should have a common understanding of the best work practices and standards they will adopt and follow.
 It is the team lead who keeps standards high and ensured all the expectations and instructions are clear to everyone on the team.
-It is always important to clearly define the goals, priorities, milestones, and to document them.
+Managing offshore development teams, it is always important to clearly define the goals, priorities, milestones, and to document them.

 Putting it together

 In many cases, distributed development teams can be as productive, or even more productive, than co-located teams.
+Agile with offshore teams can be a key component in achieving this high level of effectiveness.
 Despite different geographic locations, there are many possibilities to utilize the best agile practices to achieve high performance and build trustful partnerships with offshore development teams.